TranslucentComputing/webinar-slack-bot/docs/index.md

 ### Basic tools

-These tool provide the basic functionality in the cluster and support other tools and applications.
+These tools provide the basic functionality in the cluster and support other tools and applications.
-These basic tools are deployed with Kubert basic package.
+They are deployed with Kubert basic package.

 - `ExternalDNS`: is a tool that automates the management of DNS records based on services and ingresses within your Kubernetes cluster.
 It simplifies the process of making Kubernetes services discoverable via public DNS servers.
 It supports a variety of DNS providers, including AWS Route53, Google Cloud DNS, Azure DNS, Cloudflare, and more, allowing flexibility in choosing where to host DNS records.
 ExternalDNS synchronizes exposed Kubernetes Services and Ingresses with DNS providers.
 This means that it can automatically update DNS records as services are added, modified, or removed in the cluster. *[Helm Chart](https://artifacthub.io/packages/helm/bitnami/external-dns)*.